tamaragevorgyan/gettyimages-api/README.md

 </pre>

 ### Cross Origin Resource Sharing ###

 We support cross origin resource sharing.
-All endpoints return the header:
+All endpoints will return the header:

     Access-Control-Allow-Origin: *

 ### Timezones ###

 We use UTC as the timezone for our date fields.

 ## Getty Images Concepts

 ### Images sizes
 If explicitly specified (by asking for 'sizes' in the 'fields' parameter) when querying image metadata, sizes will be included, indicating height and width by pixels.
-Size tokens from previous API versions are no longer honored.
+Size tokens from previous Connect versions are no longer honored.

 ### Display vs Download
 When retrieving images via search or asset metadata operations, you have the option of retrieving various URLs for image display (e.g. uri-preview, uri-comp, etc).
 These are for displaying within the context of your application and are not licensed for re-use outside the context of your application.
 Depending on various rules (client application permissions, user type, image type image size) the images may be watermarked.